Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Introduction

 Here, $\alpha'$ is a constant of order one with $\alpha' \phi > 0$, and $m_0$ is a constant mass scale.
 Comparing \eqref{eq:mWGCbound} with \eqref{eq:e} and \eqref{eq:DC}, it is tempting to identify the energy scale $eM_P$ bounding the EFT UV cut-off scale in the mWGC \eqref{eq:mWGCbound} and the mass scale of the tower of light states appearing in the DC \eqref{eq:DC} (mWGC$=$DC conjecture) \cite{Klaewer:2016kiy}.
 In other words, the mWGC$=$DC conjecture proposes that above $\Lambda_{\rm UV}$, a tower of states whose mass scale is given by $\Lambda_{\rm UV}$ appears, and the EFT description breaks down.

-Some stronger versions of the WGC have been proposed \cite{Heidenreich:2015nta,Montero:2016tif,Heidenreich:2016aqi,Andriolo:2018lvp}, which state that a tower of charged states must satisfy the WGC \eqref{eq:eWGC} in order not to be in the swampland.\footnote{ Swampland is defined as a space of EFTs that cannot be consistently coupled to quantum gravity.} Such a tower of charged states have provided another motivation to connect the WGC with the DC \cite{Palti:2017elp,Grimm:2018ohb,Lee:2018urn,Lee:2018spm,Gendler:2020dfp}.
-However, those stronger versions of the WGC turn out to be less relevant to the current work.
+Some stronger versions of the WGC have been proposed \cite{Heidenreich:2015nta,Montero:2016tif,Heidenreich:2016aqi,Andriolo:2018lvp}, which state that a tower of charged states must satisfy the WGC \eqref{eq:eWGC} in order not to be in the swampland.\footnote{ Swampland is defined as a space of EFTs that cannot be consistently coupled to quantum gravity.} Such a tower of charged states have provided further motivations to connect the WGC with the DC \cite{Palti:2017elp,Grimm:2018ohb,Lee:2018urn,Lee:2018spm,Gendler:2020dfp}.